Best of Morocco Family Holiday

 Day 4

-FesAfter breakfast take a guided walking tour of the Old City, known locally as Fes el Bali.
+FesAfter breakfast, take a guided walking tour of the Old City, known locally as Fes el Bali.
 Step back into the Middles Ages as you explore the labyrinth of the medina, which buzzes with craftspeople, markets, tanneries and mosques.
-This isn't your average shopping centre, and donkeys pass through the car-free streets piled unbelievably high with goods.
-Explore the separate speciality sections of the souq then spend some time overlooking the dye pits at the Chauwara Tannery, then watch traditional potters at work in a ceramics victory.
-Tonight, why not get together with the other families enjoy a delicious dinner of favourites like harira (chickpea soup) and chicken-stuffed pastilla with couscous.
+This isn't your average shopping centre –?donkeys pass through the car-free streets piled high with goods.
+Watch some traditional potters at work in a ceramics victory and then head to a cosy pottery workshop to make something of your own!
+Experience the art of this craft with a pottery class from the skilled craftsman, all while supporting the local artisans.
+The kids will love to get their hands dirty – as you watch your ideas come to life, using the traditional methods of sculpting and modelling the clay.
+After, explore the speciality sections of the souq and spend some time overlooking the dye pits at the Chauwara Tannery.
+Tonight, you’re free to find the best spot for dinner.
+Maybe get together with the other families and enjoy a delicious feast of harira (chickpea soup) and chicken-stuffed pastilla with couscous.

 Meals: Breakfast -